 Students who have a baccalaureate degree and who wish to take particular courses may be admitted as nonmatriculated students to courses for which they are qualified.
 They may receive graduate credit, but it may not be submitted toward degree requirements.
-Students deficient in admission requirements or competence may take undergraduate courses, as advised, to qualify for admission.
+Students deficient in admission requirements or competence maybe required to take undergraduate courses, as advised, to qualify for admission.